Edit

 Screenshot with list of trade coverages.

-Alternatively, you can also show Trade Coverage as a related entity to your Accounts and configure trade coverage from there.
+Alternatively, you can go to your Accounts page and on the Trade Coverages tab, configure trade coverage from there.
 That way you can see trade coverage with your service accounts and the trade coverage is automatically mapped to the right account.
+The Trade Coverages tab is available for certain accounts such as Customer.

 Trade coverage example